fthiella/Sql-mk-builder/README.md

-# Sql Markdown builder 1.0
+# Sql Markdown builder 1.05

-I like text editors, I have fallen in love with Sublime Text, and everything I write is in Markdown syntax!
+I like text editors, I have fallen in love with Sublime Text, and everything I write is in [Markdown](https://daringfireball.net/projects/markdown/) syntax!

 This simple Perl sript executes SQL queries and produces a Markdown output.
 It can be easily integrated with Sublime Text editor, but it can also be used at the command line.